audiotranskription Hintergrund

 4. Iterative dialog between LLM and researchers

 The analysis takes place in several rounds, with each round imitating the style of a lively group discussion.
 The AI models are confronted with the answers of the other LLMs and the assessments of the researcher.
-This process encourages the models to deepen their analyses, argue in a more differentiated way and justify their positions more strongly.
+In the process, the analyses are deepened, argued in a more differentiated way and their interpretations are examined.
 This iterative approach results in an increasingly refined and multi-layered interpretation of the research material.

 5. Documentation for intersubjective traceability